GreyNoise-Intelligence/SA-GreyNoise/README.md

  - Vendor Products: GreyNoise API

 # RELEASE NOTES (Version 2.1.5) #
- - Fix bug with `gnenrich` and `gnfilter` where proxy wasn't being used for API key validation
+ - Fix bug with `gnenrich`, `gnriot`, and `gnfilter` where proxy wasn't being used for API key validation

 # RELEASE NOTES (Version 2.1.4) #
  - Add support for configuring proxy information in conf file